Integralist/integralist.co.uk/content/posts/new-laptop-configuration.md

 The solution was to firstly to tell Vim what version of Python3 to use, and secondly (and just as important) to ignore any previously cached aspects of a compilation (e.g. if I tell you to use Python `3.7.7` don't then go and try to be helpful and use a cached run where I was using `3.7.4` -- which really confused me for a long time!):

+> Note: now I should say, that if you can use the above example compilation code, but just run `make clean distclean` first, then do that!
+I suspect I could have done that and Vim would have been compiled with Python `3.7.7` just by using the `--enable-python3interp` flag set.
+I didn't think about that at the time though, hence the following still worked.

 ```bash
 make clean distclean